-These self-care tips cover areas that involve your brain, mental health, and overall wellness.
+These self-care tips and ideas cover areas that involve your brain, mental health, and overall wellness.
 Taking care of your thoughts and feelings, resting your brain, and creating fun in your life, are all important to overall wellness.
 So, let's get started!

 1. Take breaks

 Taking a break might feel like one more thing you have to add to your to-do list and then feel guilty about.
 But being too busy and distracted all of the time is often the lynch pin in the whole shebang of self-care.

 In order to do all of the other self-care practices, you have to find a way to make it just as important as everything else in your life.
 If you get stuck on the idea that focusing on yourself is selfish, think of the oh-so-cliché airplane example.
 You know that one?
 You have to secure your own life vest first, so you don’t drown trying to save everyone else.